A stroke is a medical emergency. Quick intervention may increase a person’s chance of survival and reduce the risk of long-term disability.

-- Ensure the surrounding area is safe and that there is no imminent danger, such as from moving vehicles.
+- Ensure the surrounding area is safe and that there is no imminent danger to the person, such as from moving vehicles.

 - Talk to the person.
 Ask them their name and other questions.
-If the individual is unable to speak, ask them to squeeze your hand in response to questions.
+If they cannot speak, ask them to squeeze your hand in response to questions.
 If the person does not respond, they are likely unconscious.

 If the person is conscious: